-- 1. Make sure no short circuits exist between the motherboard and the chassis. - 2.
+- 1. Make sure that there is no short circuit between the motherboard and the chassis. - 2.
 Verify that all jumpers are set to their default positions. - 3.
 Check that the 115V/230V switch on the power supply is properly set. - 4.
-Turn the power switch on and off to test the system. - 5.
-The battery on your motherboard may be old.
+Turn the power switch on and off to test the system. - The battery on your motherboard may be old.
 Check to verify that it still supplies ~3VDC.
 If it does not, replace it with a new one.